This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 - Rhode Island Bar Associatio

 IV.
-Get Legal Advice on Drinking Laws in Rhode Island
+Advice on Drinking Laws in Rhode Island

 Laws sometimes seem simpler than they really are.
 They often have qualifications.
 They may conflict.
 Lawyers study law for years.
-Understanding laws is not a do-it-yourself project.
-Don’t rely on this site.
+Understanding laws is not a DIY project.
+So don’t rely on this site.
 Nor on any other site.
 And don’t rely on any non-lawyer.

 Get information and advice about Rhode Island alcohol laws from an expert.
-That’s lawyer who holds a license in the state.
+That is a lawyer who holds a license in the state.

 Alcohol attitudes and enforcement practices vary from place to place.
 For this reason, it’s a good idea to select one from your locale.